urbancamo/adif-processor/README.md

 ## What is this?

+The [ADIF Processor](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) is an online application that visualizes amateur radio contacts from an ADIF log file using [Google Earth](https://earth.google.com).
+[SOTA](https://www.sotadata.org.uk/en/) CSV log files are also supported.

+The processor looks for specially formatted comments in your input file which are transposed into the correct ADIF fields in your output file.

-Currently the post-processor can generate three types of output:
+The post-processor generates three types of output:
-  - Enriched ADIF
+  - Enriched ADIF files
-  - Google Earth KML file
+  - Google Earth KML files
-  - Pretty Printed contact listing file.
+  - Customizable Contact listing files

 ## Documentation